 Stony Crest Island, aka Warner Island and Jewel Island

-Rest assured, the party noted the ride up the river was most delightful.
-While a date to the Warners’ arrival in the 1000 Islands wasn’t found during research, the Rochester native and proprietor of “Warner’s Safe Cure” was nevertheless amongst the earliest of the pioneers on the St. Lawrence River having built his summer home adjacent to Comfort Island and just opposite of what would become Keewaydin.
+Don’t worry; the party noted the ride up the river was most delightful.
+While a date to the Warners’ arrival in the 1000 Islands wasn’t found during research, the Rochester native and proprietor of “Warner’s Safe Cure” was nevertheless amongst the earliest of the pioneers on the St. Lawrence River, having built his summer home adjacent to Comfort Island and just opposite of what would become Keewaydin.

-Warner would make a fortune selling safes and then “patent medicine,” high-alcohol-content, elixirs and remedies that promised to cure just about everything under the sun except perhaps hangovers.
-Warner’s Safe Cure would become a global entity and house-hold name in the process with his peculiar potions sold world-wide for 30 years and produced in Toronto, London, Rochester (N.Y.), and South America
+Warner would make a fortune selling safes and then “patent medicine,” high-alcohol-content, elixirs and remedies that promised to cure almost everything under the sun except perhaps hangovers.
+Warner’s Safe Cure would become a global entity and household name in the process, with his peculiar potions sold worldwide for 30 years and produced in Toronto, London, Rochester (N.Y.), and South America.

 Bad investments, particularly in silver speculation, would eventually bankrupt Warner in 1893.
-As a result, H. H. was forced to sell “The Warner Castle,” in Rochester, N.Y, an observatory he had built, Warner Island and another vacation home.
-The island would apparently become the property of Selah R. VanDuzer as of September 21, 1895, though no information could be located of their ownership.
+As a result, H. H. was forced to sell his mansion in Rochester, N.Y., shown above, which stood on the southeast corner of East Avenue and South Goodman.
+Constructed in 1879 for $150,000, it was razed in 1929, six years after Warner died impoverished, having lost his fortune years earlier when the home sold for a mere $35,000 in his 1894 bankruptcy auction.
+An observatory he had built, Warner Island, and another vacation home were also included in the bankruptcy.
+Warner Island would become the property of Selah R. VanDuzer as of September 21, 1895, though no information could be located on their ownership.

 Around 1910, the island, then known as Jewell Island, would come into the possession of Mrs. Julia Burke of Cleveland, Ohio.
 Mrs. Burke would make extensive improvements to the island home in 1912.
-She would pass away six years later in 1918 at the age of 62 and the property would go to her husband, Edmund S. Burke.
-Their son, Edmund S. Burke, Jr., would later be chairman of the Federal Reserve Bank of Cleveland and founder of the firms that later became Bethlehem Steel, once headed by Charles Schwab.
+She passed away six years later, in 1918, at the age of 62, and the property would go to her husband, Edmund S. Burke.
+Their son, Edmund S. Burke, Jr., would later be chairman of the Federal Reserve Bank of Cleveland and founded the firm that later became Bethlehem Steel, once headed by Charles Schwab.

 Sometime after Mrs. Burke’s death, the property would pass to George T. Brown, a Miami Realtor, and his wife, Agatha.
-In 1928, the taxes on the property were not paid and it was disposed of by the county at a public auction by Lisle Rhodes Beardslee, an executive (Secretary) for General Motors.
-Lisle grew up in Watertown and attended both the Academy Street and Sterling Street Watertown High School and worked at the Watertown office for the New York Central Railroad as a boy.
+In 1928, the taxes on the property were not paid, and it was disposed of by the county at a public auction by Lisle Rhodes Beardslee, an executive (Secretary) for General Motors.
+Lisle grew up in Watertown, attended both the Academy Street and Sterling Street Watertown High School, and worked at the Watertown office for the New York Central Railroad as a boy.

-After owning Jewell Island and the 24-room summer mansion for 13 years, Mr. Beardslee and his wife, Florine, would decide to change the name of the island to Stony Crest Island after seeing it was named such on earlier maps of the region.
+After owning Jewell Island and the 24-room summer mansion for 13 years, Mr. Beardslee and his wife, Florine, decided to change the name of the island to Stony Crest Island after seeing it was named such on earlier maps of the region.
 It would take 22 years before the name was officially recognized by the United States Board on Geographic Names.
-In 1950, they would approve Stony Crest for the small Island in the St. Lawrence River, eliminating both Warner’s Island and Jewel Island in the process.
+In 1950, they approved Stony Crest for the small Island in the St. Lawrence River, eliminating both Warner’s Island and Jewel Island in the process.

 The St. Lawrence Seaway Expansion